isomerpages/moe-northbrookssec/_parents/2026 Sec One Posting Matters/Frequently Asked Questions.md

 paying any cash.
 More information will be provided in January 2026.&nbsp;</p>
 </li>
 <li>
-<p><strong>Is Parking Allowed at the school premises?</strong>
+<p><strong>Is parking allowed at the school premises?</strong>
 <br>No parking is allowed in school as the carpark is for season parking only.</p>
-Parent with vehicle is allowed to enter the school for drop-off or pick-up of passenger only.<br>
+<p>Parent with vehicle is allowed to enter the school for drop-off or pick-up
+of passenger only.
-Nearest public carparks are available at MSCP (Multi-Storey Car Park) of Blk 441 Yishun Ave 11, Blk 674 Yishun Ave 4 and Blk 456A Yishun Street 41.
+<br>Nearest public carparks are available at MSCP (Multi-Storey Car Park)
+of Blk 441 Yishun Ave 11, Blk 674 Yishun Ave 4 and Blk 456A Yishun Street
+41.</p>
 <p>For any enquiry, please approach the staff at the General Office.</p>
 </li>
 <li>